swbcnikki/HTML-and-CSS-Projects/README.md

 - /bootstrap4_project/academy_cinemas.html .
       This site was created using bootstrap.
 It includes navbar, columns, images, pill buttons, forms and jumbotron banner.
+- swbcnikki.github.io/Student_Portfolio/Index.html .
+      This site was created using HTML and CSS.
+I will be adding more features to this site as I continue through the bootcamp.